George Brown (Canadian politician): Canada

-In the summer of 1845, Brown put his father in charge of The Globe and traveled to Southwestern Ontario to increase subscriptions to his paper.
+In the summer of 1845, Brown put his father in charge of The Globe and travelled to Southwestern Ontario to increase subscriptions to his paper.
 He discovered that a rival Reform newspaper called Pilot was selling copies at a lower rate and people did not want to subscribe to more than one paper.
 Brown appealed to Reform leaders, who convinced Francis Hincks, the editor of Pilot, to raise the cost of his paper.
 In October, Brown published the first edition of Western Globe in London, Canada West, which combined editorials from The Globe with local stories from the southwestern region.
 In 1846, Brown began publishing the Globe semi-weekly, proclaiming that he was the first Reform-newspaper in Toronto to do so.

 During the 1848 Province of Canada legislative election, Hincks was in Montreal attending to business concerns and did not go to Oxford county to campaign for his re-election as the constituency's representative.
 Brown spoke at the nomination meeting on Hincks's behalf and Hincks was successfully reelected.
 Reformers won the majority of seats in the election to form an administration led by Baldwin and Louis-Hippolyte Lafontaine.
 In July 1848 Brown and his father closed the Banner to focus on expanding The Globe and their publishing business.

 In the summer of 1848, Brown was appointed by the administration to lead a Royal Commission to examine accusations of official misconduct in the Provincial Penitentiary in Portsmouth, Canada West.
 The commission's report, drafted by Brown in early 1849, documented abuse within the penitentiary perpetrated by its staff members.
 He recommended changes in the jail's structure such as separating juvenile, first-time, and long-term prisoners and hiring prison inspectors.
 While the commission was conducting its investigation, the prison's Board of Inspectors resigned and Brown, along with Adam Fergusson and William Bristow.
 Although initially volunteers, Brown and Bristow were later paid for their work, becoming the first government inspectors to be employed in this role.
 In October 1853 The Globe started printing new issues daily and claimed that the paper had the largest circulation in British North America.